devjgm/papers/cpp_time_zone.md

 each time zone.
 Commonly this is distributed as data files, one for each time zone, as part of the IANA Time-Zone Database (https://www.iana.org/time-zones).
 These data may alternatively be located elsewhere on a computer (e.g., in a registry).
-The Time-Zone Library should use the time-zone data provided on the system.
-The time-zone data should not be included as part of the standard Time-Zone Library.
+The data source for the time zone library is implementation defined.

 ### Leap seconds are disregarded (though could be supported)